 Iowa also represented the United States at the 2017 World University Games in Taipei, Taiwan, where it earned the silver medal.
 The Hawkeyes became the first American squad to medal in baseball at the Universiade in its history.

-Iowa has had nine All-America, seven all-region, and 27 All-Big Ten selections during Sutherland’s tenure.
+Iowa has had eight All-America, seven all-region, and 27 All-Big Ten selections during Sutherland’s tenure.
 Twenty-one players have had their names called in the Major League Baseball First-Year Player Draft from 2014-2019 — the most in a six-year stretch in program history — and a total of 23 players have been drafted in the Rick Heller tenure.

 On the recruiting trail, Sutherland has led the charge, helping Iowa become a player on the national recruiting scene.
 The Hawkeyes’ 2015 and 2016 recruiting classes were ranked among the best in the Big Ten Conference.
 Iowa’s 2015 class was tops in the league and 18th-best nationally, while the 2016 class was rated as the third-best in the conference.